What Gradio Does

 The ecosystem of custom components extends Gradio beyond its built-in capabilities.
 Community-contributed components handle specialized use cases from molecule viewers to audio waveform displays.
 The component development framework lets developers create new widgets with React frontends and Python backends, published as pip-installable packages that integrate seamlessly with the Gradio ecosystem.

 Performance characteristics are generally adequate for demo and prototype scenarios but can become bottlenecks at production scale.
 Long-running ML inference benefits from the built-in queue management, but high-concurrency scenarios may require external load balancing.
-The streaming support in Gradio 5 helps with latency-sensitive applications, though raw throughput cannot match dedicated API frameworks.
+Streaming support helps latency-sensitive chat and media applications, though raw throughput and infrastructure control can still favor dedicated API frameworks for large-scale production services.